When to Hire a Professional Graphic or Web Designer & What to Expect

 Professional designers bring skills and expertise that go far beyond software knowledge.
 They have a deep understanding of foundational design principles, including composition, color theory, visual hierarchy, and typography.

-Many designers bring a multi-disciplinary skillset, but they aren't miracle workers.
+Many designers bring a multidisciplinary skill set, but they aren't miracle workers.
 Understanding what they can and cannot do will help you set realistic expectations for your project.

 What Professional Designers CAN do: